-The Yucatan peninsula in Mexico is a geographical treasure and nature lover’s paradise.
+The Yucatan Peninsula in Mexico is a geographical treasure and a paradise for nature lovers.
 It’s a massive segment of limestone said to have been born out of the same asteroid that wiped out the dinosaurs.
-The Yucatan peninsula’s most famous destination is Cancun.
-Full service resorts in the city ensure travelers never have to leave their hotel lobby, but there are several unique sites along the Riviera Maya that you shouldn’t miss.
+The Yucatan Peninsula’s most famous destination is Cancun.
+Full-service resorts in the city ensure travelers never have to leave their hotel lobby, but there are several unique sites along the Riviera Maya that you shouldn’t miss.

 Sian Ka’an Biosphere Reserve

 This is one of the most breathtaking parts of the peninsula, by far.
-The area is made up of lagoons, canals made by ancient Mayans, a tropical forest, various species of birds, a Maya ruin and different kinds of mangroves.
+The area is made up of lagoons, canals made by ancient Mayans, a tropical forest, various species of birds, a Maya ruin, and different kinds of mangroves.
 You can easily join a tour by booking it through your hotel or arriving at the visitor center.
-A boat or canoe will take you on scenic ride through the lagoon, canals and mangrove forest, and it makes a few stops for guests to take in the surroundings and visit a Maya temple.
-The lagoon has clear water, which is rich in minerals, so be sure ask if you can take a swim.
+A boat or canoe will take you on a scenic ride through the lagoon, canals, and mangrove forest, and it makes a few stops for guests to take in the surroundings and visit a Maya temple.
+The lagoon has clear, mineral-rich water, so be sure to ask if you can take a swim.
 The water is shallow, so you don’t have to be a strong swimmer.
-A highlight of the tour is the floating experience where you lie back in the canal and let the current float you along.
+A highlight of the tour is the floating experience, where you lie back in the canal and let the current float you along.
 The tour usually ends with a traditional Maya lunch.
 More details can be found at https://www.siankaantours.org/en/.

 Akumal